• FPM Authors Guide

 Artificial intelligence technologies.
 Artificial intelligence (AI), machine learning, and similar technologies including chatbots like ChatGPT (Chat Generative Pre-trained Transformer) have been used in the drafting of scientific manuscripts.
 Authors who choose to use this technology must disclose at the time of manuscript submission their use of AI, the type of AI utilized, and how they used AI.
 In addition, authors must provide correct references in the established literature for all AI-generated statements to ensure both accuracy and appropriate attribution.
 AI technology does not qualify for authorship credit, because it cannot guarantee the veracity of the language generated, but its use must be acknowledged in the manuscript.

 References.
 Keep references to a minimum.
 Supply numbered references when you quote from or refer directly to information from another publication and to support any statement that you believe readers are likely to question.
+Do not use embedded references in your document.
+Follow AMA reference style, e.g., 1.
+Weiss BD.
+Nonpharmacologic treatment of urinary incontinence.
+Am Fam Physician.
+1991;44(2):579-586.

-Graphs, tables, and illustrations.
-We are available to help authors create or refine graphs and artwork to illustrate articles we publish.
-We prefer tables, graphs, and illustrations that build on the information provided in the body of the article rather than duplicate it.
+Figures and tables.
+We are available to help authors create or refine figures and tables.
+We prefer that they build on the information provided in the body of the article rather than duplicate it.
+We also accept high-quality videos or photos for publication.
+Please include signed photo releases from the individuals depicted.

 Copyrighted materials.
-If you incorporate previously published material into your article — a table from another source, for instance — please label it "COPYRIGHTED MATERIAL; PERMISSION REQUIRED."
+If you incorporate previously published material into your article — a table from another source, for instance — label it "COPYRIGHTED MATERIAL; PERMISSION REQUIRED."
 We will need to seek permission to reprint such material.

 Review and Editing